apache/echarts-doc/en/option/component/visual-map.md

             color: ['#121122', 'rgba(3,4,5,0.4)', 'red'],
             symbolSize: [60, 200]
         },
-        // Define visual channels only for ${visualMapName} component, which will overlap the properties with the same name in the above common definition. (symbolSize is overlapped by [30, 100] while color remains the original value)
+        // Define visual channels only for ${visualMapName} component, which
+        // will overlap the properties with the same name in the above common
+        // definition. (symbolSize is overlapped by [30, 100] while color
+        // keeps the original value)
         controller: {
             ${rangeType}: {
                 symbolSize: [30, 100]